Table of Contents

 Tanks: Tanks serve various industries, including agriculture, water treatment, food processing, and residential use.
 Common examples include water storage tanks, fuel tanks, and grain silos.

-Pressure Vessels: Industries requiring specific pressure conditions, such as the chemical sector (for reactors), energy production (steam boilers), and manufacturing (compressed air tanks), rely on pressure vessels.
+Pressure Vessels: Industries like chemical, energy production, and manufacturing, rely on pressure vessels.
 Aerospace applications, including spacecraft propulsion systems, also use pressure vessels.

 Tanks: Maintaining tanks often involves cleaning, preventing corrosion, and detecting leaks.
 While tanks need upkeep, their maintenance demands are less frequent and less complex compared to pressure vessels.